ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 6. Picking beatmaps and banning players should be sent at a single message, if a team continues to be slow at banning, referees have rights to **ignore this ban**.
 7. "Total matches score difference" added as a last resort for ranking in regular stage.
 8. Mappool size increased by 2 maps.
-9. For Regular stage ranking, now compare beatmap difference first, then Buchholz score.
+9. For Regular stage ranking, now compare beatmap difference first, then opposite wins[^ow].

 The following rules are changed to consistent with rules on `MWC 4k 2022` :